 Don’t get trapped into making a recorded statement without first seeking legal assistance

 One of the pitfalls many injured workers fall into is giving a recorded statement to the insurance adjuster or their employer.
 Employers often use these statements against employees, looking for anything that may be inconsistent with future statements.
 Before talking to anyone from the insurance company or making any statements, contact our Philadelphia workplace accident lawyers to discuss your case and learn your options.

 The Workers’ Compensation claims process can be a daunting challenge, but with the experienced Philadelphia Workers’ Compensation lawyers at McCann & Wall on your side, you don’t have to face the confusing process alone.
 Contact our firm online or call us at 215-569-8488 or 302-888-1221 to discuss your case.
 Our Philadelphia office is located downtown across from City Hall and close to many forms of public transportation.
-We serve clients in Pennsylvania including Delaware County and Chester County as well as the states of Delaware and New Jersey.
+We serve clients in Pennsylvania including Chester County, Delaware County and Montgomery County as well as the states of Delaware and New Jersey.